yosqueoy/Yet-Another-FIX-Parser/README.md

 # Yet-Another-FIX-Parser
 A parser for FIX (Financial Information eXchange) protocol logs.

-It runs as a Chrome App with no network access.
+It runs as a Chrome App that doesn't require any network access.
+Your input will not be sent to the Internet.

 <img src="img/YAFP.png" width="600">